 - k.
-Within 15 days of receiving the producing party's privilege designation, the examiner shall provide to the requesting party a copy of the responsive documents not designated as to be withheld by the producing party, together with file system information such as directory listings about those data files so designated, but not the contents of the data files themselves. - 7.
+Within 15 days of receiving the producing party's privilege designation, the examiner shall provide to the requesting party a copy of all documents containing search hits from the device not designated as privileged or workproduct by the producing party. - 13.
 Any inadvertent disclosure of privileged or protected electronically stored information by a producing party is to be governed by the following protocol: - a.
-The party claiming inadvertent disclosure must timely serve upon the requesting/receiving party a written Notice of Inadvertent Disclosure, which Notice shall contain the following information: - i.
-A description of the disclosed information (e.g. letter, electronic message or data file, memorandum, etc.); - ii.
-The grounds upon which the party claims the information is protected from disclosure (e.g., attorney-client privilege, attorney work product, etc.); and
+The party claiming inadvertent disclosure must timely serve upon the requestinglreceiving party a written Notice of Inadvertent Disclosure, which Notice shall contain the following information: - A description of the disclosed information (e.g. letter, e-mail, memorandum, etc.); - ii.
+The grounds upon which the party claims the information is protected from disclosure (e.g., attorney- client privilege, attorney work product, etc.); and - iii.
+Relevant, specific information identifying the document or material disclosed (e.g., Bates number, document date, date of production, etc.).

-- iii.
-Relevant, specific information identifying the document or material disclosed (e.g., Bates number, document date, date of production, etc.). - A party receiving a Notice of Inadvertent Disclosure shall locate, assemble and sequester the disclosed information within 3 business days of receipt of the Notice. - c.
-Should a party dispute the Notice of Inadvertant Disclosure for any reason, the parties or counsel shall confer after the sequestration described in part b. above.
-Within 10 business days of receipt of a Notice of Inadvertent Disclosure, the requesting party must either return the inadvertently disclosed information to the producing party, including all copies thereof, or must serve upon the producing party a written challenge to the assertion of privilege, in writing or by electronic or facsimile transmission. - d.
-If the parties are unable to resolve their inadvertent disclosure dispute, the party seeking to assert the privilege shall arrange for the disclosure dispute to be heard as a discovery dispute by the Court, stipulated to be before the Magistrate Judge to whom to the matter has been referred.
-Should the producing party require, all copies of the disputed disclosure will be submitted under seal to the Court. - e.
+- b.
+A party receiving a Notice of Inadvertent Disclosure shall locate, assemble and sequester the disclosed information within 5 business days of receipt of the Notice. - c.
+Within 10 business days of receipt of a Notice of Inadvertent Disclosure, the requesting party must either return the inadvertently disclosed information to the producing party, including all copies thereof, or must serve upon the producing party a written challenge to the assertion of privilege. - d.
+If the parties are unable to resolve their inadvertent disclosure dispute, the party seeking to assert the privilege shall arrange for the disclosure dispute to be heard as a discovery dispute by the Magistrate Judge assigned to the matter. - e.
 If a challenge to the assertion of privilege is made, the disclosed information will remain sequestered until a determination has been made by the Court concerning the privilege and disclosure dispute.
-During the period of sequestration, no copies shall be made of the information, no person or persons shall be provided with access to the information other than counsel for the parties and for no other purpose than to resolve the Notice of Inadvertant Disclosure and there shall be no dissemination or publication of the information.
+During the period of sequestration, no copies shall be made of the information, no person or persons shall be provided with access to the information other than counsel for the parties and there shall be no dissemination or publication of the information.

 So ordered.

 Dated:

 Timothy S. Hillman,